 High Court Civil National Performance Measures

 The performance measures presented here provide a set of indicators (over a 12 month period or as at 31 December 2013 depending on the measure) that are used to monitor the performance of the High Court’s civil jurisdiction.
-Performance standards for each measure (by case type where applicable) have been determined by the High Court Judiciary.
+Performance standards for each measure (by case type where applicable) have been determined by the High Court judiciary.

 The performance measures are: